Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

 \subsection{Modeling Default}

 Denote the probability of default for firm $j$ by $p$, i.e. $\mathrm{Pr}[I_j=1]=p$.
 Let $C_j$ be an underlying latent random variable such that firm $j$ defaults if $C_j<\Phi^{-1}(p)$, where $\Phi(\cdot)$ is the standard normal distribution and $\Phi^{-1}(\cdot)$ is its inverse.
 That is, $I_j=1$ if $C_j<\Phi^{-1}(p)$ and $I_j=0$ otherwise. $C_j$ describes the overall financial condition (financial well-being) of firm $j$ over a time horizon.
-The value $C_j$ for each firm depends on a systematic risk factor, denoted by $X$, and a firm specific (idiosyncratic) risk factor $Z^C_j$ as
+The value $C_j$ for each firm depends on a systematic risk factor $X$ and a firm specific (idiosyncratic) risk factor $Z^C_j$ as

-where $Z^C_1,\ldots,Z^C_J$ are pairwise uncorrelated.
-Also $X$ and $Z^C_j$ are assumed to be independent and from the standard normal distribution.
+where $Z^C_1,\ldots ,Z^C_J$ are all independent.
+Also, $X$ and $Z^C_j$ are assumed to be independent and from the standard normal distribution.

 Conditional on $X$, the financial conditions of any two firms are independent.
 The parameter $\rho$ quantifies the extent of exposure of a firm's asset value to the fluctuations in the business cycle.
-Unconditionally it measures the correlation between financial conditions of two firms.
-The value of $\rho$, $0\leq\rho < 1$, is assumed to be constant for all firms at all time periods.
+Unconditionally, it measures the correlation between financial conditions of two firms.
+The value of $\rho\in [0,1]$ is assumed to be the same for all firms but can be extended to be firm specific if required.